hubtel/hubtel-web-merchant-checkout-sdk/README.md

 # Hubtel Web Merchant Checkout SDK

-The Checkout SDK provide seamless way for businesses to accept payment from their customers.
+The Checkout SDK provides a seamless way for businesses to accept payments from their customers.
 The SDK offers three primary methods of integration: Redirect, Iframe, and Modal.
 This provides flexibility for developers to choose the integration method that best suits their needs.

 ## Installation

-To use the Hubtel Checkout SDK to collect payment, install the NPM Package or include the CDN link in your HTML file:
+To use the Hubtel Checkout SDK to collect payments, install the NPM Package or include the CDN link in your HTML file:

-`NPM`
+### NPM

 ```bash
 npm i @hubteljs/checkout
 ```

-`CDN`
+### CDN

 ```html
 <script src="https://unified-pay.hubtel.com/js/v1/checkout.js"></script>